lavague-ai/LaVague/lavague-integrations/evaluator/lavague-evaluator/README.md

-# Selenium integration for lavague
+# Evaluator pipeline for lavague